Questions for Nonresident Education & Payment Programs

 If the boat is used within Utah at any point, including on an interstate water, the boater must comply with the education and fee requirements.

 You first have to complete the online education course before being able to pay the fee.
-After completing the course, you will have the option to enter the registration portal where you can pay.
+After completing the course, you will have the option to enter the payment portal where you can pay.
 If you have already taken the online education course and have your customer ID handy, you can go directly to the payment portal.
-Alternatively, you will be able to pay in person at one of the DWR regional offices in the near future.

 The QR code on your completion certificate has your boat type and bow number embedded in it.
 Rather than our watercraft inspection staff having to ask you this information and enter it manually into our data collection system every time you launch, they will now have the ability to quickly scan the code on your certificate to collect this information and get you on the water faster.
 This is a tool that will become used more widely in the 2021 boating season.